-• Flash - Select whether the camera relies on its light meter to decide whether a flash is necessary, or to turn it on or off for all shots.
+- Flash Select whether the camera relies on its light meter to decide whether a flash is necessary, or to turn it on or off for all shots. - X Off Disable flash. - Auto Adjust flash automatically depending upon light meter (default). - 🕴 On Enable flash upon taking a photo. - GPS location Add GPS location information to the photo meta-data.
+Turn On or Off (default).
+(ET56 only). - Picture size The size (in pixels) of the photo to: 13M pixels (default), 8M pixels, 5M pixels, 3M pixels, HD 1080, 2M pixels, HD720, 1M pixels, WVGA, VGA, or QVGA. - Picture quality Set the picture quality setting to: Low, Standard or High (default). - Countdown timer Select Off (default), 2 seconds, 5 seconds or 10 seconds.

-Icon Description

-× Off - Disable flash.

-% A Auto - Adjust flash automatically depending upon light meter (default).

-7 On - Enable flash upon taking a photo.

-- Picture size The size (in pixels) of the photo to: 13M pixels (default), 8M pixels, 5M pixels, 3M pixels, HD 1080, 2M pixels, HD720, 1M pixels, WVGA, VGA, or QVGA. - · Picture quality Set the picture quality setting to: Low, Standard (default) or High. - Countdown timer Select Off (default), 2 seconds, 5 seconds or 10 seconds. - Storage Set the location to store the photo to: Phone or SD Card. - Continuous Shot Select to take a series of photos quickly while holding the capture button.
-Off (default) or On. - Face Detection Set the camera to automatically adjust the focus for faces. - ISO Set camera sensitivity to light to: Auto (default), ISO Auto (HJR), ISO100, ISO200, ISO400, ISO800 or ISO1600. - Exposure Set the exposure settings to: +2, +1, 0(default), -1 or -2. - White balance Select how the camera adjusts colors in different kinds of light, to achieve the most natural-looking colors.

-lcon Description Â Incandescent - Adjust the white balance for incandescent lighting.
-4 H Fluorescent - Adjust the white balance for florescent lighting. € A Auto - Adjust the white balance automatically (default).
-Daylight - Adjust the white balance for daylight.
-Cloudy - Adjust the white balance for a cloudy environment.

-- Redeye reduction Helps eliminate redeye effect.
-Options: Disabled (default), or Enable. - ZSL Set the camera to immediately take a picture when the button is pressed (default enabled).

-- Shutter Sound Select to play a shutter sound when taking a photo.
+- Storage Set the location to store the photo to: Phone or SD Card. - Continuous Shot Select to take a series of photos quickly while holding the capture button.
+Off (default) or On. - Face Detection Set the camera to automatically adjust the focus for faces. - ISO Set camera sensitivity to light to: Auto (default), ISO Auto (HJR), ISO100, ISO200, ISO400, ISO800 or ISO1600. - Exposure Set the exposure settings to: +2, +1, 0(default), -1 or -2. - White balance Select how the camera adjusts colors in different kinds of light, to achieve the most natural-looking colors: - Incandescent Adjust the white balance for incandescent lighting. - Fluorescent Adjust the white balance for florescent lighting. - §A Auto Adjust the white balance automatically (default). - Daylight Adjust the white balance for daylight. - Cloudy Adjust the white balance for a cloudy environment. - Redeye reduction Helps eliminate redeye effect.
+Options: Disabled (default), or Enable. - ZSL Set the camera to immediately take a picture when the button is pressed (default enabled). - Shutter Sound Select to play a shutter sound when taking a photo.
 Options: Disable (default) or Enable. - Anti Banding Allows the camera to avoid problems caused by artificial light sources that are not constant.
 These sources cycle (flicker) fast enough to go unnoticed to the human eye, appearing continuous.
 The camera's eye (its sensor) can still see this flicker.
 Options: Auto (default), 60 Hz, 50 Hz, or Off.